Vile-Asslips/Lemmy-Asslips/README.md

 Example of the bots running can be found at: https://sh.itjust.works/c/Asslips

 I HIGHLY recommend using the Dynamic version.
-It's far better than the "main" branch version, but still in testing.
+It's far better than the "main" branch run.py, but still in testing.
 It'll be moved when I'm comfortable with the results.